 THOMAS ORITI: Samantha Donovan and AM now understands the Government is intending to provide the parliamentary committee with a copy of its response early next week.
 If this story has raised concerns for you or anyone you know, you can call Lifeline on 131114.

-You can listen to the interview here: “Redress scheme must be changed, survivors and advocates warn”
+Listen to the interview: “Redress scheme must be changed, survivors and advocates warn”